At Sushi Zo our biggest concern is the health and safety of our team, our customers, and the communities of which we are a part.

-The balance between the neta (the seafood) and shari (sushi rice) is the most important aspect of sushi.
+The balance between neta (the seafood topping) and shari (sushi rice) is the most important aspect of sushi.

-Each day, seafood products are carefully selected, prepared and served at their flavor peak.
-With many of our sushi selections, we use perfectly matched accompaniment for the particular "neta," which may include our unique soy sauce, sea salt and other ingredients.
+Each day, seafood products are carefully selected, prepared and served at their peak flavor.
+With many of our nigiri, we use a perfectly matched seasoning, which may include our unique soy sauce, sea salt, yuzu and other ingredients.

-Our dishes are presented, one dish at a time at the perfect moment, when flavor, temperature and texture are in "Ittai-kan."
-This allows Sushi Zo customers to enjoy the true essence of Sushi Zo Style Sushi.
+Our dishes are presented one at a time, at the perfect moment when flavor, temperature and texture are in ittai-kan.
+This allows our customers to enjoy the true essence of Sushi Zo.